All images on this web site Copyright © 1998-2004, Dick Locke. All Rights Reserved. Contact and Image Use Information

 This page features bee/wasp close-up (macro or micro, in photo lingo) shots.

-Unless Otherwise Noted: All are from Kodak E-200 slide film, Nikon N90s hand held, Nikon 105mm macro lens, with flash, ~ f32.
-Flash is a must for fast-moving critters.
+Most of the old film images are from Kodak E-200 slide film, Nikon N90s hand held, Nikon 105mm macro lens, with flash, ~ f32.
+Flash can be helpful for fast-moving critters.
+More recently, beginning with the Nikon D7000, cameras have better low-light performance and I seldom use flash for macro bug shots.

 Contact and Image Use Information